A Tale of Wine, Kings, and King’s Disease “Gout”

 It thus became a representation of strength and prosperity.
 People wanted to have the disease as a statement of social and political status.
 Copeman’s monograph on the history of gout mentioned a comment from the London Times in 1900, which stated that the common cold was well named.
 Still, gout raised the social status of a patient instantly.

 Gout and King Henry VIII

 King Henry VIII, who was married to the aunt of King Charles V, Catherine of Aragon, is famous for his lavish lifestyle.
-In that period of history, people would drink wine to quench thirst because the water was not considered clean, and they believed that wine was healthy.
+In that time period, people would drink wine to quench thirst because the water was not considered clean, and they believed that wine was healthy.
 Beyond that, King Henry VIII was a major wine lover.
-His palace at Hampton Court was the center of entertainment and hospitality, where they served the finest wines.
+His palace at Hampton Court was the center of entertainment and hospitality, and a place where only the finest wines were served.

-From 1509 until 1547, King Henry VIII of England was in power.
+King Henry VIII of England was in power from 1509 to 1547.
 His efforts to have his marriage to Catherine of Aragon declared null and void are well-known.
-Obsessed with having a male heir, he had six wives and was known to have beheaded them.
-His lavish lifestyle, including the excessive consumption of wine and other health concerns, caused him to develop gout.
-Despite having many diseases, he continued his notorious eating and wine consumption which worsened his health, and he died in 1547 at the age of 55.
+Obsessed with having a male heir, he had six wives and was known to have beheaded two of them.
+His lavish lifestyle, including the excessive consumption of wine and food led him to develop gout.
+Despite having many diseases, he continued his notorious eating and drinking consumption which worsened his health, until his death in 1547 at the age of 55.

 Want to read more?
 Try these books!